upstarter/automata/README.md

 ### Example

-Below is a simplified hypothetical example of a sequence node(subtree) for an autonomous "Forex Trader".
+Below is a simplified hypothetical example of a `:behavior tree` sequence control node(subtree) for an autonomous "Forex Trader".
 The first two leafs are condition nodes, and the last two are action nodes.

 ![automata trader sequence diagram](sequence.png)